EnderdracheLP/QuestSounds/rl-notes.md

 just drop them into the folder and select them in-game!

 __**Changelog:**__
-- Updated for Beat Saber version 1.20.0
+- Updated for Beat Saber version 1.21.0
-- **NEW:** Added Note Missed Sounds.
-- **NEW:** Added Volume Offset Sliders to Hit Sound, Bad Hit Sound, Level Failed Sound and Note Missed Sound Menus.
-- Changed UI Text
-- The enable/disable toggles now also reload the file list
-- Improved internal config handler
-- Moved LegacyConfig warning to Modal (*only matters for people trying to load a config from 1.13.2 QuestSounds*)
+- SoundPacks now included in mod

 Features:
   In-Game Menu for selecting sound files and enabling/disabling custom sounds.